xandroc/capi-ci/README.md

 ### capi

-This pipeline is responsible for testing, building, and releasing capi-release and capi-k8s-release.
+This pipeline is responsible for testing, building, and releasing capi-release.

-#### capi-k8s-release

-This is where the testing for capi-k8s-release components live.

-- Runs unit tests for various capi-k8s-release components
-- Builds images for the components and deploys to Samus
-- Runs CATs & BARAs against Samus

 #### capi-release